Forest Hill School

 Forest Hill School is a boys' secondary school and sixth form located in Forest Hill, in the London Borough of Lewisham.
 The school is in federation with the girls' secondary, Sydenham School, which is nearby.

 In 2005 the school was given Performing Arts status for its Drama, Dance, Music and Art courses and currently has a silver artsmark from the English Arts Council.
 The school has an Investors in People award, and in October 2021, it became the first school in London to receive the Stonewall School Champion Gold award.

-As of the 2021-2022 academic year, 1255 students were enrolled at the school, including 231 enrolled in the sixth form.
+As of late 2023, 1098 students were enrolled at the school, including 219 enrolled in the sixth form.
+This was down from 1255, including 231 sixth form students, in late 2021.